 Deviled eggs are hand foods that can be set out during dinner parties.
-They are basically hard boiled eggs with sour cream whipped with yolk.
+They are basically hard-boiled eggs with sour cream whipped with the yolk.

 Ranch dressing is a classic salad topper, but can also serve as a slightly tart but creamy dip.